donian267/Ecommerce-Data-Analysis/README.md

 ```
 ### Results/findings

-- 'Jewelery & Accessories' has the highest number in sales.
+- 'Jewelery & Accessories' has the highest number of sales.
 - The month of April has the highest total sales.
 - In August, 'Toys and Games' had a better selling month than any other category.
 - 29 year old men spent the most money while 24 year old women average the most per purchase.